 Once just a sci-fi concept from the movies, AI is now a reality that is completely changing the world.
 Constant advances in technology made it possible for AI to creep its way into our lives and it's clear that it is definitely here to stay.

-According to an Artificial Intelligence Technologies Research Report 2018-2025, the AI market was valued at $2.4 billion in 2017 and is expected to grow to a whopping $59 billion by 2025.
+According to a Business Insider Artificial Intelligence Technologies Research Report 2018-2025, the AI market is expected to grow to a whopping $59 billion by 2025.
 AI is absolutely revolutionizing various industries and its presence in many different market verticals is felt stronger with each coming day.

 AI is quickly affecting every part of our lives and its applications are incredibly plentiful.
 We are definitely bound to witness its impact on every single industry and business in the coming years but, right now, there are almost a dozen verticals that are affected by AI the most.
 Read on to explore how AI is impacting them.

 AI is completely transforming the way we shop online.
 Retailers are harnessing its power to learn more about their target customers and provide them with exactly what they need.
 With the help of AI-powered software solutions and machine learning development, which is a subset of AI, retailers are gaining an insight into their customers' needs and preferences, so that they can optimize their content and ads and effectively target consumers.

 For instance, you're browsing through a particular website's products in search for a new pair of jeans.
 The next thing you know, you see lots of different ads on Facebook offering jeans.
 That's what machine learning is about.
 AI-powered software analyzes your shopping behavior and purchase history and provides retailers with a chance to get your attention and sell you their products.

 Chatbots play a huge role here as well, as they can serve as virtual assistants helping people find what they need.
 They can provide product suggestions to e-commerce website visitors and even process orders and payments, creating seamless online shopping experiences.